jcallaghan/The-Cookbook/recipes/chicken_katsu_curry.md

 * Salt and pepper to taste
 * 2 tbsp plain flour or corn flour
 * 1 egg, beaten (optional added smoked paprika and chilli flakes in with the egg)
-* 100 g panko breadcrumbs
+* 100g panko breadcrumbs
-* 230 ml vegetable oil for frying
+* 230ml vegetable oil for frying

 ## Method:
 1. Cook the rice and drain once ready.